Avellino: Notable people

-In fiction
+In popular culture

 In the HBO television series The Sopranos, mob boss Tony Soprano has his family roots in Avellino.
 All four of Tony's grandparents emigrated from Avellino to the United States in the early 20th century.
 In the episode "In Camelot", Tony's uncle Corrado "Junior" Soprano claims "The whole village of Avellino settled in this area" in which the main characters live, in Essex County, New Jersey.